VSNT TRAINING FACULTY

-Helene is a co-founder of Praksis: The Centre for Narrative Therapy in Denmark.
-She was originally supervised and trained for many years by Michael White, presents workshops internationally, and teaches narrative therapy courses at the University of Copenhagen.
+Helene is a co-founder of Praksis: The Centre for Narrative Therapy in Denmark and was originally supervised and trained for many years by Michael White..
+She is VSNT's newest faculty member, presents workshops internationally, and teaches narrative therapy courses at the University of Copenhagen.
 Helene publishes on the issues of Grief, Death and Hope and her therapy practice specializes in working with parents who experience the loss of a child during pregnancy.
 Helene's attention to linking theoretical ideas to the practice of asking narrative therapy questions is unsurpassed.

 LORRAINE HEDTKE, PHD

 Lorraine is a well known and well loved veteran narrative therapist who has turned the world of modern day Grief Psychology completely upside down.
 She specializes in working within a post-structural narrative therapy frame with people who are dying as well as with families after a loved one has died.
 She is a Professor at California State University San Bernardino, longtime VSNT faculty member, and co-author of The Crafting of Grief: Constructing Aesthetic Responses to Loss (2017).
 Lorraine guides participants through new theoretical understandings and Live Re-membering Interview demonstrations.

 Stephen is an award winning narrative therapist, best selling author of the book Narrative Therapy (2011), Training Director of the Vancouver School for Narrative Therapy and content director of VSNT.live, and longtime supervisor to Norway’s National Couple Conflict Team and Trondheim's High Conflict Team.
 The 2nd Edition of his book came out in March 2019.
 He teaches, trains and supervises world wide through session videos, unaltered transcripts, and Live interview demonstrations.